 I'm blessed to live in a country of such diversity, privileged that the Big Five game animals are 300km away from me.
 Sadly I'm not into wildlife photography.

 The lens is either too long or too short.
 By the time you work out which lens to use the moment is gone.
 I do like these of mine, if only for their sense of humour.

 Sebastian and I have clean palates that simply love home-cooked food.
 Nothing wrong with a blob of cream in the tomato soup with our ever-present clown-in-waiting.

 Strawberries with "blue" fillet - a birthday treat!

-Many people have asked me over the years whether the photos of Nelson Mandela on my site were captured by me?
+Many people have asked me over the years whether I captured the photo of Nelson Mandela on my website?
 Yes.
-Every single one besides the ones of me and him.
-Six-year old Sebastian and I spent over 4 hours at his home.
+Every single one besides the ones of him and me.
+Six-year-old Sebastian and I spent over four hours at his home.
 I love the twinkly highlights of Mandela's shoes against my boy's bony feet.
-As Sebastian gets older the significance of this moment will dawn on him in all its fullness.
+As Sebastian gets older; the significance of this moment will dawn on him in all its fullness.

 This is my simple, privileged life that I don't take for granted.